vasudhara-cm/gbiweb_new/README.md

 # gbiweb_new
-Its about GBI all modules.Web application
+Its about GBI all modules.Web application.Using Laravel